alvis-lin/server/README.md

 ### Features

-Featureset in this application composed of question information, location and upload to database.
+Featureset in this application composed of question information, location, upload to database and Refresh form and Refresh Map .

 #### Question Information